 - Structural systems, i.e. walls, roof, foundation, etc.

 Also know, a lot of paperwork goes into selling a house.
 While it's good to be familiar with all the documents you might need to close on your home, always consult your agent or attorney before signing or filing paperwork.

 A licensed professional should walk you through all the paperwork and ensure you have everything you need for your situation.

 The closing is when the property officially changes hands.
 In Oklahoma, the closing takes place at either the office of an attorney, lender, or title company where the buyer signs all documents related to their loan and the transaction.

 An efficient and smooth home closing starts with a strategic to-do-list.
 Some things to keep in mind is canceling insurance policies and subscriptions, transfer utilities, and change your address.

 A local Clever Partner Agent understands the market and is familiar with the Oklahoma real estate closing details.
-So list your home with a top-rated full-service agent for a flat fee of $3,000 or 1% if the home sells for over $350,000.
+So list your home with a top-rated full-service agent for a flat fee of 1.5%.

 Learn More: How Much Are Closing Costs for the Seller?

 Next steps: Sell your Oklahoma home and save thousands

 Whether you’re looking to list your Oklahoma home immediately or 6-12 months from now, it’s never too early to start looking for an agent, getting advice, and making a plan.